Haris-moin/Haris-moin/README.md

 Hi, This is Haris-moin! 👋

-A Front-end Intern @ Nisum, A top IT consulting company.
+A Front-end developer @ Nisum, A top IT consulting company.
 Furthermore, I'm an undergrad of CS and a tech enthusiast.
 I spend my time learning and practicing competitive skills, gaining knowledge and building projects.
 Moreover, I am currently focused in learning:

 • Web Development
 • React